tonywied17/bladewake-demo/README.md

 ## 🎮 What is Bladewake?

-A first-person / third-person arena fighter built in Godot 4.6, focused on:
+A **2.5D sidescrolling platform fighter** (think Smash-style — 3D characters, 2D plane of play) built in Godot 4.6, focused on:

 - **Trail-based blade combat** - every swing leaves a wake that reads as both flourish and threat range
 - **Skill-floor friendly, ceiling-deep** - light/heavy/parry/dash, no combo trees to memorize